 Discuss your child’s progress with his teacher.
-It may be helpful to have your child assessed to see if he has any learning disability, or if it’s just a matter of taking a longer time to “crack” the reading code.
-What your child needs most is your continuous support, and the right kind of help.
+It may be helpful to have your child assessed to see if he has any learning disability, or if it’s just a matter of taking a long time to “crack” the reading code.
+What your child needs most is your continuous support and the right kind of help.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.